amortimer20/sehs-io/src/pages/python-fundamentals/activities/1-2-arithmetic.md

 ### Tips, Tricks, and Reflection

-- Let's be honest, this program looks terrible.
+- This program looks terrible.
 The math for each statement may correct, but it's hard to read.
 The division involving money returns a repeating decimal, every answer is on it's own line, and the monetary values don't have a dollar sign.
 These are called _formatting issues_, and we will learn how to make the output look better in future programs.
 - When writing math expressions in code, you don't have to have a space in between the numbers and signs.
 It is valid to write **2+2**, but I recommend writing **2 + 2** with the spaces in between.
-- Math signs `+ - * / %` are known as operators, and numbers used with operators are known as operands.
-When we write math statements they are called expressions.
+- Math signs `+ - * / %` are known as operators, and numbers used with operators are known as _operands_.
+When we write math statements they are called _expressions_.